How Brexit will affect .EU Domains

 Brexit and EU Domains

-Following Brexit, individuals and businesses in the UK will no longer be able to own a .EU domain name unless it is registered to a postal address within the EU.
+Individuals and businesses in the UK are no longer be able to own a .EU domain name unless it is registered to a postal address within the EU.

 Revocation of Existing Rights

-After the end of the transition period: United Kingdom undertakings or organisations established in the United Kingdom but not in the Union, United Kingdom citizens who are not resident of a Union Member State, and United Kingdom residents who are not Union citizens (hereinafter ‘UK registrants’) will no longer be eligible to hold a .eu domain name.
+After 31 December 2020: United Kingdom undertakings or organisations established in the United Kingdom but not in the Union, United Kingdom citizens who are not resident of a Union Member State, and United Kingdom residents who are not Union citizens (hereinafter ‘UK registrants’) will no longer be eligible to hold a .eu domain name.

 1. New registrations

-As from 1st January 2021, 00:00:00 CET, EURid will NOT allow the registration of any new domain name by UK registrants.
-From that date, EURid will allow neither the transfer, nor the transfer through update, of any domain name to a UK registrant.
+EURid will NOT allow the registration of any new domain name by UK registrants.
+EURid will allow neither the transfer, nor the transfer through update, of any domain name to a UK registrant.

 2. Existing registrations